 We apply this breakthrough moisture-wicking (see below) nanotechnology to our chinos and perfect shirts.
 Working at the fiber level, Coolest Comfort balances body temperature while retaining the fabric's natural softness and allowing it to breathe naturally.

 Rather than absorb moisture, wicking fabrics and finishes draw perspiration away from the skin.
 Moisture travels along the fibers and through tiny openings in the weave to the outside of the garment so it can evaporate—eliminating unsightly pools of sweat on active polos and select broadcloth dress shirts.

-A Lands' End exclusive in the branded clothing and uniform industry, No Gape® hidden-button technology prevents gaping at the bust—and gives our women's stretch shirts a confident, professional look.
+A Lands' End exclusive in the custom business branded clothing and uniform industry, No Gape® hidden-button technology prevents gaping at the bust—and gives our women's stretch shirts a confident, professional look.